ArchitectSystematicTechnology/HyperNetVPNServer/float/roles/prometheus/README.md

 On the read path, [Thanos](https://thanos.io) is used to merge results from multiple Prometheus instances.

+## Alert delivery

+The only supported mechanism for alert delivery right now is email.
+The alertmanager performs its own SMTP delivery.
+You're encouraged to use an external SMTP service for this purpose, to ensure that you're not trying to deliver alerts over the same email infrastructure you are monitoring.

+Email delivery can be configured through the following variables:

+* `alert_email` is the address that should receive email alerts
+* `alertmanager_smtp_from` is the sender address to use for alert emails
+* `alertmanager_smtp_smarthost` is the server to use for outbound SMTP
+* `alertmanager_smtp_require_tls` should be set to *true* if the server requires TLS
+* `alertmanager_smtp_auth_username` and
+  `alertmanager_smtp_auth_password` are the credentials for authentication
+* `alertmanager_smtp_hello` is the hostname to use in the HELO SMTP header sent to the server (default: *localhost*)

+If *alert_email* is left empty, alertmanager won't deliver any alerts but it will still be active and functional (via *amtool*).

 ## Customizing alerts

 A few alerting rules are provided by default